PoC-dev/cisco-erfassung/as400/README.md

 Data is collected through a Perl script, having been tested under Linux only (because it has some external module dependencies).

-Please note that the AS/400 UI is currently in German language only.
+Please note that the AS/400 UI and help texts are currently in German language only.

 ## Preparation.
 For details regarding the handling/uploading of the files in this directory, please refer to the README of my templates project mentioned above.
 You need to